How To Ship Cotton Pickers

 • [ ] Prepare all customs documentation (commercial invoice, packing list, bill of lading, etc.).

-• [ ] Obtain comprehensive cargo insurance.
+• [ ] Obtain cargo insurance.

 • [ ] Arrange for tracking system.